ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 There are no specific requirements regarding the complexity or nature of your data.
 However, your application must work and fulfill the organizational need you'll outline in the [task 2 documentation](task2_doc).
 Therefore, when choosing your raw data, consider carefully any additional time and effort necessary to prepare that data for use.
 As these extra steps are only needed in so far as the chosen problem and algorithm need them, you may wish to adjust your project or choose a different data set accordingly.

-You do not need special permission to use any open-source dataset.
-See our [list](resources:task1:data).
+You do not need special permission to use any open-source dataset (see our [list](resources:task1:data)).
 Furthermore, data sets used in previous C964 projects are available for reuse (no list of previously used datasets exists).
-Select data in a format supported by your chosen data analysis library, e.g., the Python library Pandas supports importing CSV.
+It's only required that the data meet the needs of your project and be legally available to use and share with evaluators.
+For example, using data belonging to a current employer would require submitting a [waiver form](task1:waiverform).

+- You *can* use any dataset found on [kaggle.com](https://www.kaggle.com/datasets).
+- You *can* use simulated data.
+- You *can* use data used for previous projects (submitted by you or others).
+- You only need to apply for [IRB review](https://cm.wgu.edu/t5/Frequently-Asked-Questions/WGU-IRB-and-Human-Subject-Protections-FAQ/ta-p/2002) if you are *collecting* data involving human participants (this is very rare).
+Otherwise, your project is in IRB compliance.

 (task2_part_c:mlreqs)=